aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --exclude-nodes strings             indicate the node labels that the node-collector job should exclude from scanning (example: kubernetes.io/arch:arm64,team:dev)
-      --exit-code int                     specify exit code when any security issues are found --file-patterns strings             specify config file patterns -f, --format string                     format (table, json, cyclonedx) (default "table") --helm-set strings                  specify Helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --exit-code int                     specify exit code when any security issues are found --file-patterns strings             specify config file patterns -f, --format string                     format (table,json,cyclonedx) (default "table") --helm-set strings                  specify Helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --helm-set-file strings             specify Helm values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --helm-set-string strings           specify Helm string values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)